typpo/blog/source/_posts/2014-07-13-better-code-navigation-on-github.markdown

 title: "Better code navigation on GitHub"
 date: 2014-07-13 14:13
 comments: true
-categories:
+categories: [extensions, codenav]
-published: false
 ---

-GitHub is great but lacking in functionality when it comes to convenient browsing.
-They do syntax highlighting but not much else.
-Code search was added in 2013 but it's not well-suited for browsing within a project.
-I spend most of my time on GitHub Moving around, browsing within projects, and finding usage examples.
+GitHub is great, but slightly lacking when it comes to browsing code in a project.
+The code search feature is not particularly well-suited for doing things like understanding code in a library, tracking down references, and finding usage examples within a repo.

-So I built Chrome and Firefox extensions to fix this.
+I built Chrome and Firefox extensions to fix this.
-[CodeNav](http://ianww.com/codenav) is an open-source project that adds several code navigation features you'd expect from any IDE or code browsing tool.
+[CodeNav](http://ianww.com/codenav) is an open-source project that adds several code navigation features you'd expect from most IDEs.

 ## Token highlighting